 Sullivan's Island features a strong residential character.
 The Island's activities and mainly single-family housing create a family-oriented atmosphere.
-The small commercial district is built at a pedestrian scale that does not diminish the residential atmosphere of the Island.
-In addition, Sullivan's Island has protected itself from the development of hotels, including bed and breakfast businesses that would detract from the residential nature of the Island.
+The small commercial district, built at a pedestrian scale, does not diminish the residential atmosphere of the Island.
+In addition, Sullivan's Island protects itself from the development of hotels, bed and breakfast businesses, timeshare and fractional ownership models, and short-term rentals that would detract from the residential nature of the Island.

 The small commercial district and the adjacent Sullivan's Island J. Marshall Stith Park acts as a primary community focus.
 The commercial area is centrally located near the Ben Sawyer Bridge entrance to the Island.
 The Sullivan's Island J. Marshall Stith Park is the location for many community events, as well as a nice recreational facility where residents can come together and visit with each other.
+Currently, the Town is working on a plan to renovate and update the uses within Stith Park to better serve the needs of the community into the future.